 Form of address

 Surnames are rarely used in Brazil.
-Generally you address each other by the first name.
-When meeting for the first time Brazilians may place a Mr. or Mrs. before your name – for example Senhor José and Senhora Marta.
+Generally, you address each other by the first name.
+When meeting for the first time Brazilians may place a Mr. or Mrs. before your name – for example, Senhor José and Senhora Marta.

 Until today hierarchies play a great role in Brazil.
 Therefore, pay special attention to the higher-ranking employees of a Brazilian company.
 Make sure, that you are talking to the person who can actually decide.
 And keep in mind that a meeting may not start without the presence of the company’s boss or the project manager.
-Even the seating order reflects the prevailing hierarchy: The best seat is always reserved for boss.
+Even the seating order reflects the prevailing hierarchy: The best seat is always reserved for the boss.

 Brazilians are very relationship-oriented and it is therefore not surprising that the preliminary small talk at the beginning of a meeting may take quite a while.
 By chatting and talking to each other the conversational partners are creating a pleasant atmosphere which is an important precondition for the meeting.
 Good topics for small talk are the weather, trips and of course soccer.
-It is also a good idea to praise the beauty of the Brazilian beaches – actually it is generally of advantage when you talk about Brazil and its people in a positive way!
+It is also a good idea to praise the beauty of the Brazilian beaches – actually, it is generally of advantage when you talk about Brazil and its people in a positive way!
 You should not make jokes about Brazil or Brazilians.